Nuramori/Planetary-Extruder-for-the-BLV-Cube/README.md

 # FIRST RELEASE v1.0 [Dec 25, 2020]

 The project has been printed and tested, with a few minor tweaks.
+I'm formally calling it the EdP-Drive, or "P-Drive" if you wish.
 I also have released this under a new licensing terms, to allow for community development, and open to commercial USE.
 I would as anyone that utilizes this design, extend the courtesy of proper credits for the work and expense put into bringing this work to the community.
 Thanks.

 <B>Non-Printed Parts List</B>